Volkansoftware/Gif_Animation/README.md

-when  clicks on buttons play the music
+when  clicks on buttons plays the music